 Every item in the game has a Quality Level.
 This is a number that gives a rough gauge of its caliber.
 Often, a Quality Level is implied.
-If a wand is known to cast Invoke Grim Lightning Bolt at a spell rank of 8, then the Quality Level of the wand is 8 (and visa versa).
+If a wand is known to cast Invoke Fury of Grim Lightning at a spell rank of 8, then the Quality Level of the wand is 8 (and visa versa).